- Review and revise RGD’s Rules of Professional Conduct as needed.

 Laura Sellors RGD, Toronto

-Laura is Managing Director, Business Development at Entro, a multi-disciplinary design firm that sits at the intersection of branding and experiential graphics.
+Laura is a Partner at Entro, a multi-disciplinary design firm that sits at the intersection of branding and experiential graphics.
 She holds an Honours BAA and certificate in Design Management from Ryerson U.

 Craig Swistun RGD, Toronto